brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 #### FlashAttention v2

+FlashAttention v1 noticed that naive attention materializes an $N \times N$ score matrix in DRAM and shuttles it back and forth through softmax and weighting $V$, inducing an enormous cost from I/O and DRAM movement.
+FlashAttention v1 asked _"What is the minimum information we truly need to keep off chip?"_, and indeed the answer is it is sufficient to only keep tiny, per-row softmax statistics and a running output rather than the whole attention score matrix.
+We therefore tile the sequence, load one $K, V$ tile at a time into on-chip memory, updates an online softmax for a block of queries, and immediately folds that into the output, without ever writing a giant score matrix into DRAM.

+_FlashAttention v2_ pushes this slightly further, by rethinking 1. the bookkeeping around softmax 2. the shape of parallelism 3. the division of work inside a thread block.

+1. **Softmax bookkeeping:** Online softmax needs two pieces of information per row - a running maximum $m$ for numerical stability, and a running exponential sum $l$.
+In v1, eaach time a new tile of keys/values arrives, we update $(m,l)$ and rescale the running output so it remains correctly normalized at every step.
+This rescale is a small, but frequent recurring scalar operation, often in higher precision, sitting on the critical path.

+  In v2, the insight is that _we do not keep the output permanently normalized_ and instead keep an unscaled output $\tilde{O}$ while we sweep over the tiles, and apply the single $\frac{1}{l}$ normalization at the very end.
+The softmax math is unchanged; we just defer the cheap but constant rescaling that used to happen after every tile.
+In backward, v2 stores only _one_ number per row now $$L = m + \log l$$ and recomputes local probabilities when needed.
+This leads to fewer tiny saled ops, fewer converstions, and more uninterrupted time on Tensor Cores.

+> The intuition here is that if we are filling a bucket from many faucets, it is wasteful to stop and remeasure the bucket's fraction full after each cup.
+We should instead just keep pouring, track the total, and then normalize once.

 #### FlashAttention v3

 FlashAttention v1, v2 and v3 demonstrate how algorithm and kernel co-design can yield massive performance gains for a critical operation like attention, by being mindful of GPU memory hierarchies and parallel execution capabilities.
 The key takeaways are: